B-Lang-org/bsc/README.md

 with any synthesis toolchain and comes with an included simulator ("bluesim"), standard library, and TCL scripting support ("bluetcl").

-> **NOTE**: The current release is minimal, and more code will
-> be made available in the future, including:
->
-> - Documentation (User Guide)
->
-> The repository is still evolving.
-We welcome your feedback, issue reports,
-> and pull requests.
+The repository is still evolving.
+We welcome your feedback, issue reports, and pull requests.

 A separate repository, [bsc-contrib], exists for sharing libraries and utilities that don't (or don't yet) belong in